magnetophon/DigiDrie/faust/doc/parameters.md

 # Parameters
-There are many parameters (~ 1000) in DigiDrie parameters.
+There are many parameters (~ 1000) in DigiDrie.
 However, most of them has same meaning with different destination.

 The aim of this document is list those parameter groups and its meaning, and provides name mapping between Faust and C++.